Laura Smith Morton

 Before proceeding, please note: If you are not a current client of Perkins Coie, please do not include any information in this e-mail that you or someone else considers to be of a confidential or secret nature.
 Perkins Coie has no duty to keep confidential any of the information you provide.
 Neither the transmission nor receipt of your information is considered a request for legal advice, securing or retaining a lawyer.
 An attorney-client relationship with Perkins Coie or any lawyer at Perkins Coie is not established until and unless Perkins Coie agrees to such a relationship as memorialized in a separate writing.

-Laura advises clients at all stages of energy infrastructure project development on strategies to navigate federal government policy and practices and compliance with complex regulatory requirements.
+Laura leverages her deep government and industry experience to provide clients strategies to navigate federal government policy and practices and compliance with complex regulatory requirements.

-Laura Morton counsels energy companies and utilities pursuing the development of major onshore and offshore infrastructure projects, with a focus on federal environmental review, permitting, and natural resources.
-Laura’s clients seek her advice based on her deep regulatory knowledge and understanding of the intricacies of federal agency policy and practices following her almost decade of government service across multiple agencies.
-She also leverages her industry and federal agency experience to counsel utilities and energy technology and manufacturing companies on strategies to navigate agency policy priorities and compliance requirements for multimillion-dollar funding and financing.
+Laura Morton advises clients at all stages of energy infrastructure project development.
+She counsels energy companies and utilities pursuing the development of major onshore and offshore infrastructure projects, with a focus on environmental review, permitting, and natural resources.
+Laura’s clients seek her advice based on her deep regulatory knowledge and understanding of the intricacies of federal agency policy and practices following her long-term service across multiple federal agencies.
+She also leverages her industry and agency experience to counsel utilities and energy technology and manufacturing companies on strategies to navigate agency policy priorities and compliance requirements for multimillion-dollar funding and financing.

 Laura previously served as the senior director for offshore wind at American Clean Power (ACP), the leading renewable energy industry trade association in the United States.
-Prior to joining ACP, Laura served as acting deputy chief of staff and senior advisor to the Administrator of the National Oceanic and Atmospheric Administration, where she worked on a range of issues spanning water resources and data, fisheries, aquaculture, and infrastructure permitting.
+Prior to joining ACP, she served as acting deputy chief of staff and senior advisor to the Administrator of the National Oceanic and Atmospheric Administration, where she worked on a range of issues spanning water resources and data, fisheries, aquaculture, and infrastructure permitting.

 Areas of focus